rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 As noted from the start, this document will only get you started with LibreNMS.
 A large number of additional configuration items exist, an extensive API (Application Programming Interface), an alerts system that provides a huge number of options for delivery, called "Transports", and much more.

 This document does not contain any alert rules creation procedures.
 Instead, you will edit the built-in alert rule "Device Down!
 Due to no ICMP response" that is pre-configured out of the box.
 For "Transports" use "Mail", which is just email.
-Know that you are not limited by this alert type.
+Know that you are not limited to this alert.

 Mail must be working to use email for transport.
 Use this [Postfix Procedure](../email/postfix_reporting.md) to get this going.